royar-hash/interactive-swmm-tutorial/README.md

 Note that you could adapt this to pass anything from the user interface back to Python; the same principle will work if you have an off/on switch on the UI that you want to turn a pump on or off in PySWMM, for example.

-Here's what the basic architecture looks like for passing data from the user interface to Python.
+Here's a visual of what the basic architecture looks like for passing data from the user interface to Python.
 <img src="static/images/ui_to_python.jpg">

 # Step Four: Passing Data from Python to the User Interface
 Obviously, just passing data from the UI to Python makes for a pretty boring web app.
 We want to be able to update the UI as the simulation is running so that the user can see the impact of their actions.
 ## Updating Text
 This is the easiest one to do, so we'll start here.
-Use this method when you want to update some text on the UI: maybe the current flow of something, the percentage of the simulation that's complete, or the current status of a slider bar.
+Use this method when you want to update some text on the UI: maybe the current flow of a link, the percentage of the simulation that's complete, or the current status of a slider bar.
 <h5 a><strong><code>templates/index.html</code></strong></h5>

 ```html